reactjs/react.dev/src/content/reference/react/Component.md

 <Note>

-Reading an external data source and forcing class Components to re-render in response to its changes with `forceUpdate` has been superseded by [`useSyncExternalStore`](/reference/react/useSyncExternalStore) in function components.
+Reading an external data source and forcing class Components to re-render in response to its changes with `forceUpdate` has been superseded by [`useSyncExternalStore`](/reference/react/useSyncExternalStore) in function Components.

 </Note>